OpenSciViz/cloud/README.md

   * service cloudstack-agent start

-    After many many minutes Admin GUI Infrastructure will show 2 (new) System VMs
+    After many many minutes Admin GUI Infrastructure will show 2 (new) System VMs.
+Note a 3rd System VM (Virtual Router) will only appear once the first guest VM is launched.

-  * Click thru to the System VM page and monitor their status by refreshing the page.
-Eventually thet status should change to green "Running".
-Note their names and IPs.
+  * Click thru to the "System VMs" page and monitor their status by refreshing the page.
+Eventually the "VM state" column should change to green "Running" and the "Agent State" column shoud show green "Up".
+If the "Up" is not indicated, then the patch has not propogated properly (double check the edits and reboot).
+Note the VM names and IPs.

   * Try to virsh console into each VM-name
     + Or ssh -i /root/.ssh/id_rsa.cloud -p 3922 into each VM's link-local IP.

-  * If one can login as root (password), check the contents of each VM's /usr/local/cloud/systemvm and preform any patches needed.
+  * If one can login as root (password), check the contents of each VM's /usr/local/cloud/systemvm and optionally run the ssvn-check.sh script.sh.

 # E. Registration of Templates (qcow2 images) and ISOs.